Gluten Free Pound Cake

 Tips

-• If you beat the egg whites too long and they become stiff you will produce a lighter cake.
+If you beat the egg whites too long and they become stiff it should produce a lighter cake.
+Just gently fold the egg whites into the batter.

 UPDATE: June 4, 2010 comment left on my old blog: